 Chatbots are artificial intelligence computer programs that simulate human conversation with users.
 ChatGPT is perhaps the most popular AI chatbot in recent times.
 You’ve likely seen a virtual assistant widget at the bottom left or right corner of a web page.
 That’s usually a chatbot.

 Chatbots are common in customer service scenarios.
-But it is possible to leverage their conversational AI for marketing.
+However, it is possible to leverage their conversational AI for marketing.
 That makes it possible for marketers to make one-on-one connections with consumers.

-Conversational ads are different.
-They follow a conversation structure, i.e., turn-taking.
+Conversational ads follow a conversation structure, i.e., turn-taking.
 The conversation develops through a preset path based on inputs the customer makes.
+This real-time engagement allows for immediate clarification of doubts, personalized recommendations, and a more seamless transition from interest to action.

 Below are examples of a LinkedIn message ad (right) and a LinkedIn conversational ad (left).